taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 end
 ```

-There first part of this pipeline module is some configuration telling the pipeline which modules should be used and then we set up the stream of plugs that the request will go through.
+The first part of this pipeline module is some configuration telling the pipeline which modules should be used and then we set up the stream of plugs that the request will go through.

 The first plug is the VerifyHeader plug from Guardian.
 This looks for the token inside of the authorization header of the request.